MacmillanFilms/macmillanfilms.github.io/programs/lysistrata-staging.markdown

 ---
 ![Lysistrata: Beyond Sex]({{ site.baseurl }}/images/content/2013/08/LYSISTRATAcompSM.jpg)

-This is the popular complete staging of Aristophanes shocking comic masterpiece featureing Iris McQuillan-Grace in the title role and a talented ensemble cast.
+This is the popular complete staging of Aristophanes shocking comic masterpiece featuring Iris McQuillan-Grace in the title role and a talented ensemble cast.
 Come see why sexual politics are timelessly funny.
 Remastered in HD in 2016.

 ![Lysistrata Staging](/images/content/Lysistrata_Staging.jpg)